mdg-graphics/mili-python/doc/source/examples.rst

 Mili-python also provides the option to modify the query results in various ways.
 These are specified using the :code:`ResultModifier` enum:

-* :code:`ResultModifier.CUMMIN`: Calculates the cumulative min for the result across the queried states.
+* :code:`ResultModifier.CUMMIN`: Calculates the cumulative min for each element across the queried states.
-* :code:`ResultModifier.CUMMAX`: Calculates the cumulative max for the result across the queried states.
+* :code:`ResultModifier.CUMMAX`: Calculates the cumulative max for each element across the queried states.
 * :code:`ResultModifier.MIN`: Gets the minimum value at each state and the element it is associated with.
 * :code:`ResultModifier.MAX`: Gets the maximum value at each state and the element it is associated with.
 * :code:`ResultModifier.AVERAGE`: Get the average value at each state.